Eclso/Eclso.github.io/_posts/2025-09-1-TFCCTF-DOM-Notify.md

 });
 ```

-3. Making sure we can control the value injected in eval using the following PoC
+3.Making sure we can control the value injected in eval using the following PoC

 ```html
 <a id="custom_elements">